Decentraland-DAO/wiki-adv/(Drafting) Modeling Base Mesh.md

 - Simple Deform (do some deformations like Twist, Bend, Taper, Stretch)
 - Weighted Normals (useful to correct some issues with normals shading without topology edits)

+Additional modifiers will be explained in next steps and articles.
 ### Shade Smooth (Setting/Modifier)
 Additional important setting that you should always use is Shade Smooth by Angle (or similar modifier)